|Country of Origin||Russia|

 - It has not yet been recognized by the American Kennel Club.

-East Siberian Laika is generally a healthy breed that is prone to a few genetic and canine health problem.
+East Siberian Laika is generally a healthy breed that is prone to a few genetic and canine health problems.

 - Elbow Dysplasia: It is a condition where the joints of the elbow are dislocated from its original place.
 It will cause pain on their elbow making it difficult for them to move from one place to another.
 It is a genetic problem, so before buying a puppy from a breeder, check for its family health problem.